Animals in Costa Rica, Nicoya Peninsula

 Spider monkeys are severely endangered in Costa Rica due to habitat loss and poaching: in order to get the baby monkeys, the adults are killed by the poachers.

 On the Nicoya Peninsula spider monkeys are almost extinct but in the Curu Wildlife Reserve a re-introduction program seems to be successful.

-The fourth one of Costa Rica's monkey species, the squirrel monkey, is not found on the Nicoya Peninsula.
+The fourth one of Costa Rica's monkey species, the squirrel monkey (Mono Titi), is not found on the Nicoya Peninsula.
 They are easily seen in the area around the Manuel Antonio National Park on the Costa Rican mainland.